How to save at the cinema every day of the week

 If I can, I always try to see films at the cinema.
 The big screen, surround sound and darkened room make all the difference (though I’m not so fond of people chatting or checking their phones).
-Still, this is an expensive hobby so I do everything I can to get my tickets for less.
+Still, this is an expensive hobby so I do everything I can to get cheap movie tickets.

 And I do pretty well at it too.
 It’s very rare for me to pay more than £5 or £6 – even in central London where prices are usually well over a tenner.
-In fact, out of the last 24 films I’ve seen at the cinema I’ve managed to get the bulk of my tickets for free.
-It was just two tickets when I took my niece where I needed to shell out a few quid.
+In fact, out of the 19 films I saw at the cinema last year I managed to get the bulk of my tickets for free.
+Of the two were I parted with cash, one was a couple of quid to upgrade to 3D and the other wasn’t much more thanks to a 50% off voucher and off peak price.

-These aren’t the only ways to save (I’ve listed all the tricks and deals in my huge cinema savings deals page) but these tricks show whatever day you want to see a movie, there’s a way to pay less – and even nothing at all.
+These aren’t the only ways to get cheap movie tickets (we’ve listed all the tricks and deals in our huge cinema savings deals page) but these tricks show whatever day you want to see a movie, there’s a way to pay less – and even nothing at all.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.